 The Netherlands is the birthplace of SO many incredible EDM artists, from Tiesto to Armin Van Buuren to Hardwell and Showtek (and SO many more-google it).
 If you’re anyway into EDM, then you can’t miss the clubs scene in this city.
 Some of the best clubs to visit are: De School, AIR Amsterdam and Shelter.
 We went to AIR Amsterdam and had a great night!

 Dog Sitter: Elderpaws

 Veterinarian: Dierenkliniek Rivierenbuurt

-Because we brought Miesha to Europe for the next two years, she is required to have a pet passport that must be issued once you get to Europe.
+Because we brought Miesha to Europe for the next two years, she is required to have a pet passport that must be issued once you get to Europe by a local Veterinarian.
 Before leaving the USA, we simply took her to the vet one week before our flight to have her export exam and get the proper paperwork that is then overnighted to the USDA for stamp approval.
 Once you get that paperwork back from the USDA, you take that with you to Europe and present that to the vet in Amsterdam (or any other country in the EU).

-I LOVED this yoga studio- it was super clean, modern and the instructors were great!
+I LOVED Equal Yoga’s studio- it was super clean, modern and the instructors were great!
 Plus it was located super close to our Airbnb and had an introductory offer of 7 Euro for one week= extra money for food and beer #winning!!